stefanoschmidt1995/MLGW/ReadME.md

 - [play_WF](https://raw.githubusercontent.com/stefanoschmidt1995/MLGW/master/mlgw_v2/play_WF.py): interactive WF generator, to display WF dependence on the relevant parameters.

 A number of prefitted models are realesed toghether with the package.
 However, the interested user can build their own model.
 A model can be built in two steps following the tutorials:
 1. [generating dataset](https://raw.githubusercontent.com/stefanoschmidt1995/MLGW/master/mlgw_v2/generate_dataset.py): a dataset of WFs is built, using TEOBResumS model.
 User should build a dataset for each mode to be included.
-Another dataset, called "shift" dataset cares about the correct alignment of the different modes.
 2. [fitting the model](https://raw.githubusercontent.com/stefanoschmidt1995/MLGW/master/mlgw_v2/do_the_fit.py): a PCA model should be fitted on the WFs dataset and a MoE model should learn the regression from the orbital parameter to the reduced order representation of the WF.
 Module ``fit_model`` takes care of that.
 A WF model must be saved in a single folder, which must contain a subfolder for each mode included.

 ### Content of the repository